 |Loosen wheel nuts, before jacking up the car.
 I always use a manual wrench for this rather than an Impact wrench.
 I just prefer the control and often nuts are so tight (from receiving full power from an animal with an impact gun) the gun struggles to budge them.|

 Next step, jack the car.
 I used to run a Microbrewery and I find that the plastic shives make great insulators to prevent damage when jacking on a sill.
 Yes you can jack elsewhere but that often leaves nowhere to put the axle stand.

 Make sure you jack up and support each side in turn.
 You can work on one side at a time but if you don't jack up the whole end the anti roll bar will make life harder.

 Next step - clean the strut mounting bolts thoroughly before trying to buzz them off.
 Especially important if you aren't using an impact wrench but this should always be done regardless.
-You might be unfortunate to have a car with annoying plug type mount (Golf Mk4, Citroen C1).
+You might be unfortunate to have a car with annoying plug type mount (most modern VW and BMW).
 These just require lots of whacking with a copper mallet.
 Truly hateful bit of design the plug mount.
 If you are ever in any doubt as to why car makers do certain things - the usual reason is "because it's cheaper".

 |This is how the bolts should look before you attempt to undo them.
 Clean and sprayed with penetrating fluid.
 They should now release without major issue.
 Some cars have there design issues here though.
 On the Alfa 156/147 & GT the bolt through the wishbone fork is steel passing through alloy with a 10mm allen head.
 It "welds" in through corrosion and can take literally hours to remove just one bolt.
 Had they fitted a 17mm hex it would have been much easier.|